GitSimulator: Production-Grade Git Simulation Engine

 Git's most powerful commands are also its most dangerous.
 A single mistyped git reset --hard or poorly planned git rebase can rewrite history, lose work, or create conflicts that take hours to resolve.
 GitSimulator addresses this by:

-- Zero-Risk Preview: See exact outcomes without touching your repository
+- Read-only preview: See the exact outcome before touching your repository

-- Conflict Forecasting: Know which files will conflict before starting a merge/rebase
+- Conflict forecasting: Know which files will conflict before starting a merge or rebase

-- CI/CD Integration: Pre-validate dangerous operations in automation scripts
+- CI integration: Pre-validate dangerous operations in automation pipelines

 Architecture Deep Dive